jacobbartzen/Perceptron/README.md

 # Weight Updates

-Now that each neuron has its blame assigned for how much it contributed to the final error, it is possible to update the weights for each neuron.
+Now that each neuron has its blame assigned for how much it contributed to the final error, it is possible to update the weights and bias for each neuron.

+1. Update bias based off of learningRate and Blame Bias += LEARNING_RATE * Blame

+2. Update weights based off of learningRate, Blame, and the previous layers output Weight += LEARNING_RATE * Blame * PreviousLayerOutput